 The PCF may use the NWDAF service to retrieve the observed service experience (i.e. the average observed Service MoS) as described in clause 6.4 of TS 23.288 [24].

-The PCF may use the NWDAF service to retrieve the abnormal UE behaviour information as described in clause 6.7.5 of TS 23.288 [24].
+The PCF may use the NWDAF service to retrieve UE related analytics (e.g. UE mobility analytics, UE communication analytics and abnormal behaviour analytics) as described in clause 6.7 of TS 23.288 [24].

 The PCF uses the network analytics as input to its policy decision to apply operator defined actions for example for the UE context(s) or PDU session(s).